Facultade de Filoloxía e Tradución (office N 1). Campus Universitario. E-36310 Vigo.

 In 2004 she embarked on a PhD at the University of Edinburgh funded by the AHRC and the Xunta de Galicia.
 In the period 2005-2007 she was a member of the Institute for Music in Social and Human Development (IMHSD), where she conducted interdisciplinary research and co-organised the international conference Music, Language and Movement (2007).

 She obtained a PhD in Phonology and Music (2007) with a dissertation supervised by Prof Heinz Giegerich and Prof Raymond Monelle and entitled From speech to song: an interdisciplinary investigation of rhythm in English and Spanish.
 During her PhD period, Rosalía worked as a teaching assistant in the department of Linguistics and English Language at the University of Edinburgh.
-She gained her second doctorate in English Language from the University of Vigo (2007), with a dissertation supervised by Dr Javier Pérez Guerra, for which she obtained the Premio Extraordinario de Doutoramento (Doctoral Award).
+She gained her second doctorate in English Language from the University of Vigo (2007), with a dissertation supervised by Prof Javier Pérez Guerra, for which she obtained the Premio Extraordinario de Doutoramento (Doctoral Award).

 Rosalía published the monograph The Rhythm of Speech, Verse and Vocal Music: a New Theory (Bern: Peter Lang) in 2010.